mapbox/batfish/README.md

 ### Running examples

+- `cd` into the example's directory.
+- `yarn install` (or `npm install`) to get any dependencies of that example.
+- `npm run batfish -- start` (or `build` or `serve-static`).

+`npm run batfish` is just a shortcut script that examples should include.
-You can use the Batfish CLI directly to run the demos: it lives in `bin/batfish.js`.
+You can also use the Batfish CLI directly to run the examples: it lives in `bin/batfish.js`.
 You'll need to make sure you either run the command from the example's directory or else use the `--config` argument, so Batfish can find the example's configuration.

 Examples: